meltyness/ratchet/README.md

 ## Status
 This server implements a slim portion of the TACACS+ protocol.

-It's very fast and lightweight, with compiler optimization enabled, on a low-end system in a basic configuration, it's potentially capable of servicing as many as 50,000 requests / sec -- even single-threaded.
+It's very fast and lightweight, with compiler optimization enabled, on a low-end system in a basic configuration, I've seen it service as many as 75,000 requests / sec -- even single-threaded.

 ## Future plans
 - [ ] Configuration